 Cairns Western Arterial Road, Redlynch Connector Road to Captain Cook Highway, duplication

-The department is undertaking a $300 million project to duplicate the Cairns Western Arterial Road between Redlynch Connector Road and Captain Cook Highway.
+The Queensland Government is undertaking a $300 million project to duplicate the Cairns Western Arterial Road between Redlynch Connector Road and Captain Cook Highway.
+This upgrade will transform the road into a 4-lane carriageway, improving safety, capacity, and traffic flow for the region.

 Benefits